 - French Broad River: Relax on a raft and float down the river.

-Charlotte, known for award-winning cuisine and beer, diverse culture, and fun activities is one of my favourite places to visit in North Carolina.
+Charlotte, known for award-winning cuisine and beer, diverse culture, and fun activities is one of my favourite places to visit on the New York to Florida drive.

 The tagline “Charlotte’s got a lot” couldn’t be more accurate.
 Charlotte is filled with a ton of exciting experiences, and there’s something for all kinds of travellers to enjoy.